salvadorchulian/shapecancerrelapse/README.md

 Input: output from Step 2.

 Output: Output: .txt files, where for each pairwise combination of parameters of the Biomarkers CD10-20-38-45, the vietoris-rips method is applied in each patient.
 Such files include the results of the persistence barcodes in dimensions 0 and 1, and is organised in R and NR folders.
-Please see that these files are included in the Folder "RIPS DATA (from Step 3-4 and 6-7)".
+Please see that these files are included in the Folder "RIPS DATA (from Step 3-4 and 6-7)", in the subfolder "Pairwise combinations".

 ## Step 7: Statistical analysis